Detecting and tracking drift in quantum information processors: Drift characterization using time-series data

-{\bf The power spectra.} Here we detail how the data is transformed into power spectra, \ie, we specify the method of step 1 in the flowchart of Fig.~\ref{fig:flowchart}A. The power spectra are calculated by applying a Fourier-like transform $F$ to rescaled data.
-Throughout this article, all data analysis uses the Type-II discrete cosine transform (DCT), with an orthogonal normalization, given by
+To begin, we detail how a clickstream is transformed into the frequency domain and then converted into a power spectrum (step 1 in the flowchart of Fig.~\ref{fig:flowchart}A).
+To transform into the frequency domain we apply a Fourier-like transform $F$ to rescaled data.
+All of the data analysis in this article uses the Type-II discrete cosine transform (DCT), with an orthogonal normalization.
+It is define by the matrix $F^{(\textsc{dct})}$ with the elements

 where $\omega,i=0,\dots,N-1$ \cite{rao2014discrete,ahmed1974discrete}.
 The Type-II DCT typically results in a sparser representation of signals with differing values at the boundaries than many of the alternative Fourier-like transforms \cite{rao2014discrete,ahmed1974discrete}.
-Signals of this sort are typical in our problem, and so this is our motivation for using this transform.
+Functions of this sort are typical in our problem, and so this is our motivation for using this transform.

-Although all our data analysis uses the Type-II DCT, our methods -- and much of the supporting theory -- are all directly applicable for any transform matrix $F$ that satisfies the following criteria: (i) $F$ is orthogonal, (ii) every matrix element of $F$ satisfies $F_{\omega i}^2 \leq b_{F}/N$ for a small constant $b_{F}$, and (iii) the top row of $F$ is proportional to the vector of all ones.
-This includes, \eg, sine transforms, other cosine transforms, and the Walsh-Hadamard transform \cite{feldman1987fast,rao2014discrete,ahmed1974discrete} (with appropriate normalizations).
-Note that the discrete Fourier transform does \emph{not} satisfy these requirements (with an appropriate normalization it is unitary, but not orthogonal).
+Although all our data analysis uses the Type-II DCT, our methods and our theory (except where stated) are all directly applicable for any transform matrix $F$ that satisfies the following criteria: (i) $F$ is orthogonal, (ii) every matrix element of $F$ satisfies $F_{\omega i}^2 \leq b_{F}/N$ for a small constant $b_{F}$, and (iii) the top row of $F$ is proportional to the vector of all ones.
+This includes, \eg, sine transforms, other cosine transforms, and the Walsh-Hadamard transform \cite{feldman1987fast,rao2014discrete,ahmed1974discrete} (all with the appropriate normalizations).
+Note that the standard discrete Fourier transform does not satisfy these requirements (with an appropriate normalization it is unitary, but not orthogonal).
 However, the methods described here are compatible with the discrete Fourier transform as long as some minor adjustments are made to guarantee that, \eg, the probability trace estimates are real.
-Throughout the following theory, we refer to the indices of the $F$-domain vector as \emph{frequencies}, but note that (i) when we report frequencies for experimental data these indices have been converted to Hertz, and (ii) for a generic transformation an index should only be interpreted as indicating the corresponding basis function of $F$, and may or may not constitute a frequency.
+Throughout the following theory, we refer to the indices of the $F$-domain vector as frequencies, but note that (i) when we report frequencies for experimental data these indices have been converted to Hertz, and (ii) for a generic transformation an index should only be interpreted as indicating the corresponding basis function of $F$, and it may or may not constitute a frequency.